Post Processing

 Structures (Walls)

 Using the Structures feature, you can define rules that scan for specific areas and replace them with pre-defined tiles.
-The most prominent example here is to look for places where a ceiling tile meets a floor tile and to draw a wall in here.
+The most prominent example is to look for places where a ceiling tile meets a floor tile and draw a wall here.

 Let’s create a new map, call it „Structures“ (or any other name) with the same tileset you selected in the Space Map, and put it below.